Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Dimension 2: Code trust and acceptance.
 Suggestion acceptance rates indicate whether developers trust the generated code enough to commit it.

 Dimension 3: Team-level performance visibility.
 This sort of visibility answers critical questions like "Which teams have frequently used or adopted Claude Code and which haven't?"
-Faros AI dashboards segment teams by adoption rate, making high and low performers immediately visible.
+Faros dashboards segment teams by adoption rate, making high and low performers immediately visible.

 Chart showing usage distribution across teams to identify patterns for cost savings opportunities.